 We've mentioned Chase Freedom Unlimited® already, but let's really dig into how these cards compare.
 First of all, Chase Freedom Unlimited® cardholders earn 1.5 percent cash back, the same base percentage as PenFed Power Cash Rewards Visa Signature® Card members but without any option to up that earn rate to 2 percent like you can with the Penfed card.

-Chase Freedom Unlimited®'s intro offer is better at $150 cash back after spending $500 within the first three months (as compared to Penfed's $100 statement credit after $1,500 spent), and new cardholders can take advantage of 0 percent APR on balance transfers AND purchases for 15 months, so longer than with the Penfed card and for both balance transfers and purchases.
+Chase Freedom Unlimited®'s intro offer is better at $150 cash back after spending $500 within the first three months (as compared to Penfed's $100 statement credit after $1,500 spent), and new cardholders can take advantage of 0 percent APR on balance transfers AND purchases for 15 month (16.99% - 25.74% Variable), so longer than with the Penfed card and for both balance transfers and purchases.
 That said, Chase Freedom Unlimited® cardholders will pay a 5 percent balance transfer fee as compared to the 3 percent fee with the PenFed Power Cash Rewards Visa Signature® Card.

 Lastly, if you plan to travel abroad with your card, you'll want to go with the PenFed Power Cash Rewards Visa Signature® Card as Chase Freedom Unlimited® charges a 3 percent foreign transaction fee on all overseas purchases.

-The Bank of America® Cash Rewards Credit Card is a no-annual-fee tiered rewards cash-back card.
+The Bank of America® Cash Rewards credit card is a no-annual-fee tiered rewards cash-back card.
 That means that you stand to earn more cash back if you spend within the higher tier categories; however, only the gas category will actually earn you a higher percentage cash back.
-Bank of America® Cash Rewards Credit Card members earn 3 percent back at gas stations and 2 percent back at grocery stores and wholesale clubs on up to a combined $2,500 quarterly in those categories.
+Bank of America® Cash Rewards credit card members earn 3 percent back at gas stations and 2 percent back at grocery stores and wholesale clubs on up to a combined $2,500 quarterly in those three categories.
 After that and on all other purchases you earn 1 percent back.

 With that in mind, PenFed Power Cash Rewards Visa Signature® Card members who take advantage of the Penfed Honors Advantage Program can likely earn more cash back in the long run since they earn an unlimited 2 percent back on all their purchases.

-That said, Bank of America® Cash Rewards Credit Card offers $150 bonus online cash back for spending just $500 in the first 90 days (a lower threshold for the bonus than with the Penfed card) and features 12 months of 0 percent APR on purchases and balance transfers made within the first 60 days (then, 13.99% - 23.99% Variable APR on purchases).
-If you are looking to make a large purchase in the near future and take some time paying it off, you could save yourself interest and a balance transfer fee by purchasing directly on the Bank of America® Cash Rewards Credit Card.
+That said, Bank of America® Cash Rewards credit card offers a $200 online cash-back bonus after you spend just $500 in the first 90 days (a lower threshold for the bonus than with the Penfed card) and features 12 months of 0 percent APR on purchases and balance transfers made within the first 60 days (then, 15.24% - 25.24% Variable APR on purchases and 15.24% - 25.24% Variable APR on balance transfers).
+If you are looking to make a large purchase in the near future and take some time paying it off, you could save yourself interest and a balance transfer fee by purchasing directly on the Bank of America® Cash Rewards credit card.

 The PenFed Power Cash Rewards Visa Signature® Card is an excellent option for the person wanting to earn cash back, but who doesn't have a particular interest in keeping up with rotating categories or caps on the earning.
 If you decide this is the card for you and you aren't military, seriously consider opening a Penfed checking account in order to take advantage of the bonus cash-back earning rate.